alesanka/FinanceAdvisor/DataModelPG.md

 The relationships between the tables are:

-- Users to Clients: one User can be associated with one Client (one-to-one) through Clients(user_id).
+- Users to Clients: One User can be associated with one Client (one-to-one) through Clients(user_id).
-- Users to Workers: one User can be associated with one Worker (one-to-one) through Workers(user_id).
-- Users to Admin: one User can be associated with one Admin (one-to-one) through Admin(user_id).
-- Clients to Applications: one Client can have multiple Applications (one-to-many) through Applications(client_id).
+- Clients to LoanApplications: One Client can have multiple Applications (one-to-many) through LoanApplications(client_id).
-- Workers to Applications: one Worker can handle multiple Applications (one-to-many) through Applications(worker_id).
-- Admin to LoanTypes: one Admin can define multiple LoanTypes (one-to-many) through LoanTypes(admin_id).
-- LoanTypes to Applications: one LoanType can be associated with multiple LoanApplications and one LoanApplication can be associated with multiple Loantypes (many-to-many) through LoanTypes_LoanApplications table.
+- LoanTypes to LoanApplications: One LoanType can be associated with multiple LoanApplications and one LoanApplication can be associated with multiple LoanTypes (many-to-many) through LoanTypes_LoanApplications table.
-- LoanTypes to Applications: one LoanType can be associated with multiple LoanApplications (one-to-many) through LoanApplications(loan_type_id).
+- LoanApplications to Documents: One LoanApplication can have multiple Documents (one-to-many) through Documents(application_id).
-- LoanApplications to RepaymentSchedules: one Application can have one RepaymentSchedule (one-to-one) through RepaymentSchedules(application_id).
+- LoanApplications to RepaymentSchedules: One LoanApplication can have one RepaymentSchedule (one-to-one) through RepaymentSchedules(application_id).
-- LoanApplications to Documents: one loan application can have multiple Documents (one-to-many) through application_id.
-- LoanApplications to MaximumLoanAmounts: one Application can have one MaximumLoanAmount (one-to-one) through MaximumLoanAmounts(application_id).
+- LoanApplications to MaximumLoanAmounts: One LoanApplication can have one MaximumLoanAmount (one-to-one) through MaximumLoanAmounts(application_id).
-- RepaymentSchedules to PaymentNotes: one RepaymentSchedule can have multiple PaymentNotes (one-to-many) through PaymentNotes(repayment_schedule_id).
+- RepaymentSchedules to PaymentNotes: One RepaymentSchedule can have multiple PaymentNotes (one-to-many) through PaymentNotes(repayment_schedule_id).